Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/the-prado-art-guide-by-carlos-taranilla-now-available.md

 *   Glossary of artistic terms necessary to understand the less known concepts of the text and to establish relationships between the different stages of the history of art.

+The book  [is now available on Amazon,](https://amzn.to/3E5BiZo) and you can buy it on the following link: <https://amzn.to/3E5BiZo>